Sidewalk Chalk Paint

 Then it’s time to paint!
 Allow the kids to paint on the sidewalks or driveways with chalk and paintbrushes or even their hands!

 I have made this with food coloring, but the color doesn’t come off as easily.
-It did come off, but it took some time for the sun to fade it away.
+It does come off, it just took a little longer for the sun to fade it away.

 It will wash away if you rinse it off while it’s still fresh.
-If you let it dry on for a few hours, it will be harder to remove from the sidewalk first, but it will go away with time.
-I let it stay on the sidewalk once overnight, and it comes off very quickly with the power washer.
+If you let it dry for a few hours, it will be harder to remove from the sidewalk, but it will go away with time.
+It comes off very quickly with the power washer.

 Yes!
-You will end up with white chalk, which the kids will still love!
-Or use food coloring just read the first tip!
+You will end up with white chalk paint, which the kids will still love.
+You can also use food coloring, it just stains the sidewalk a little longer.

 More Summer Activities!